ASA-P/PlaywrightSynoptic/README/Adding Authentication.md

 Playwright can be used to automate scenarios that require authentication.

 Tests written with Playwright execute in isolated clean-slate environments called browser contexts.
 New browser contexts can load existing authentication state.
-This eliminates the need to login in every context and speeds up test execution. (logging in via the app UI) cookie/token-based authentication
+This eliminates the need to login in every context and speeds up test execution.

 ### Automate logging in
 The Playwright API can automate interaction with a login form.